TCA Guidelines of Professional and Ethical Best Practice

 Section IV – Compassion and Professionalism

 TCA Members are expected to stay current in their field of expertise, participate in on-going professional development and training, and operate within their scope of practice.
-This includes regularly visiting schools and programs, staying current with and participating in research, and maintaining a working knowledge of placement sites.
+This includes regularly visiting schools and programs, staying current with and participating in research, and maintaining a working knowledge of school and/or program sites.

 Members of the TCA are expected to seek consultation for, or refer out, cases or aspects of cases which are beyond their area of expertise.
 This is in accordance with not only best-practice, but also the explicitly collaborative nature of the TCA.